asbjornh/vscode-module-templates/README.md

 # Module Templates

 A flexible VSCode extension for creating (and using) file/folder templates.
+If you're bored of typing the same boilerplate stuff every time you create a new thing, this might be for you.

 **There are no templates included with this extension**.
-This means that you'll have to do the hard work yourself, but it also means that you can use this with any language/framework you want.

 ![Screen capture](screencap.gif)